MMACS11DC1-2025/class-exercises-StevenZhang3125/6.7/README.md

 - **Grayscale Filtering:** The program filters out UI elements (legends, borders, labels) by detecting and ignoring grayscale pixels, ensuring only actual data is analyzed
 - **Comprehensive Reference Range:** The 19-point color reference (600-2400 kWh/kWp in 100 kWh/kWp increments) provides sufficient granularity for accurate energy assessment

+### Scientific Basis & References
+The Global Solar Atlas uses a standardized color scale to represent Photovoltaic Power Potential (PVOUT), as documented in the World Bank's 'Global Photovoltaic Power Potential by Country' report (ESMAP, 2020).
+This report confirms that the map colors correspond to specific energy values.
+The program relies on this established relationship to accurately translate pixel colors into energy potential figures (kWh/kWp), ensuring the analysis is based on real-world data standards.

+**Reference:**
+> ESMAP.
+2020. *Global Photovoltaic Power Potential by Country*.
+Washington, DC: World Bank.
+License: Creative Commons Attribution CC BY 3.0 IGO.
+Available at: https://globalsolaratlas.info/global-pv-potential-study

 ## Testing and Validation

 ### Unit Testing
 - `getClosestValue()`: Tested with known reference colors to ensure correct kWh/kWp values are returned
 - `isTargetFeature()`: Verified that UI elements with neutral colors (legends, text) are properly filtered
 - `colourToValue()`: Confirmed that all non-grayscale pixels are processed and converted to kWh/kWp values
-- `nestedArraySelectionSort()`: Validated sorting accuracy by comparing results with manually sorted data
+- `nestedArraySelectionSort()`: Validated sorting accuracy for both ascending and descending orders by comparing results with manually sorted data

 ### Integration Testing
 - Processed all 10 images and verified that: